 10 Trusted Home Remedies for Natural Anxiety Relief

-If symptoms of anxiety are interfering with your daily life, consider these trusted lifestyle changes that are proven natural cures for anxiety.
+If anxiety is interfering with your life, consider these simple lifestyle changes that are potential home remedies for anxiety.

 Drink chamomile tea

-Why: Chamomile’s compounds may ease general anxiety disorder symptoms, according to a small study published in 2016 in the journal Phytomedicine.
+Why: Chamomile’s compounds may help ease anxiety symptoms, according to a small study published in 2016 in the journal Phytomedicine.
 It notes that “oral intake of pharmaceutical grade chamomile is safe, with few mild side effects that are statistically and clinically indistinguishable from placebo.”
 Even better, the study explains that there weren’t any signs of side effects like weight gain, which can occur with some traditionally-prescribed anti-anxiety medications.
+(Weight gain can occur with some anti-anxiety medications, although this doesn’t usually happen with most current medications.)
 However, as is common with studies about alternative and natural therapies, the researchers explain that more work needs to be done to further examine its benefits.
 Still, it can’t hurt to sip on some chamomile tea; while you’re at it, here are more ways to use tea for what ails you.

 Get your daily dose of omega-3s